christophersjchow/blog/src/content/blog/archive/prezto-tmux-tmuxinator-vim.md

 date: 2013-09-02
 ---

+_**This post is extremely old and contains outdated information.
+It is being kept only for historical purposes.**_

+---

 It's been a long time since I've made a post, so to ease back into regular posting I thought I'd start with a post on what's changed with my current working environment.